terraform-viettelidc/terraform-provider-vcloud/website/docs/r/cloned_vapp.html.markdown

 ## Importing

 There is no importing for this resource, as it should be used only on creation.
-A vApp can be imported using `vcd_vapp`.
+A vApp can be imported using `vcloud_vapp`.
 See [Importing resources](https://registry.terraform.io/providers/vmware/vcd/3.10.0/docs/guides/importing_resources) for the theory and some [examples](https://github.com/vmware/terraform-provider-vcd/tree/main/examples/importing/vapp-vm) in `terraform-provider-vcd` repository.